 The tallest Disney mountain, Expedition Everest is a high-speed roller coaster where you have a number of close encounters with the Yeti.

-Disney’s Expedition Everest reaches a top speed of 50 MPH, has an 80-foot drop, as well as some surprise elements which I won’t spoil here.
+Disney’s Expedition Everest reaches a top speed of 50 MPH and has an 80-foot drop, as well as some surprise elements which I won’t spoil here.

 Again, you’ll miss some of the theming, but you’ll get on the attraction much faster.